SaaS management

 • Subjective analysis: Obtain input regarding the application value and technical efficiency of the application by the owners of the business and IT.

-Step 3: Evaluate and Rank Applications.
+Step 3: Evaluate And Rank Applications

-Step 4: Integrate the Application Landscape.
+Step 4: Integrate The Application Landscape

-Application portfolio management: Best practices to achieve results using an strategy
+Application portfolio management: Best practices

 • Form a core APM team with defined roles